 The idea itself - to promote cross-border, cultural cooperation through sustainable tourism in PO4 vi) - is one to be supported.
 However, it is important to keep in mind that increased tourism activity in the region and the protection and maintenance of natural assets are generally contradictory priorities.
-In order to actually prevent the degradation of the soil and decline in soil health in relation to sustainable tourism, it would be important to add joint actions, strategies that focus on the development of practices which aim to control and/or decrease the appearance and long-term presence of large number of people at protected and vulnerable natural sites.
+In order to actually prevent the degradation of the soil and decline in soil health in relation to sustainable tourism, it would be important to add joint actions, strategies that focus on the development of practices which aim to control and/or decrease the appearance and long-term presence of large number of people at protected and vulnerable natural sites (e.g. setting unified numeric limits to control people at natural sites along with dedicated personel who monitors any abuse or limiting the permissible length of stay in a given, protected/threatened area, directing tourists to more resilient areas through zoning).
 Moreover, targeted communication campaigns/educational actions across the borders would be within Action type 4.2, to inform tourists about the prevention of waste generation, as well as sustainable waste collection and disposal.
+In addition, education programmes teaching low-impact ways to visit a protected site, such as techniques for observing wildlife without disturbing it would be advisable just as interpretation programmes across borders educating respect for a site's resources and protection.